-Estimate of Additional Rainfall Required to Overcome Dry Conditions Based on subsurface water storage estimated for 31 January 2025 These maps show the Grid-to-Grid (G2G) hydrological model simulated subsurface water storage, expressed as an anomaly from the historical monthly mean (1981-2010), presented on a 1km grid and as regional means.
-Subsurface storage deficits, i.e. where the subsurface water storage anomaly is less than zero, are highlighted in red/pink.
-The subsurface storage deficit (mm) can be interpreted as an estimate of additional rainfall that would be required in future months to overcome dry conditions (i.e. rainfall in addition to what is expected on average).
+Estimate of Additional Rainfall Required to Overcome Dry Conditions Based on subsurface water storage estimated for 28 February 2025 These maps show the Grid-to-Grid (G2G) hydrological model simulated subsurface water storage, expressed as an anomaly from the historical monthly mean (1981-2010), presented on a 1km grid and as regional means.
+Subsurface storage deficits, i.e. The subsurface storage deficit (mm) can be interpreted as an estimate of additional rainfall that would be required in future months to overcome dry conditions (i.e. rainfall in addition to what is expected on average).
 Regional mean values of additional

 The Hydrological Outlook UK provides an outlook for the water situation for the UK over the next three months and beyond.
 For guidance on how to interpret the outlook, a wider range of information, and a full description of underpinning methods, please visit the website: www.hydoutuk.net

 SCOTLAND

 HR Highlands Region

 NER North East Region

+Forth Region

+Clyde Region

 Tay Region

-Return Period of Rainfall Required to Overcome Dry Conditions Period: February 2025 - July 2025 These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
+Return Period of Rainfall Required to Overcome Dry Conditions Period: March 2025 - August 2025 These maps show the return period of the rainfall required to overcome dry conditions simulated using the Grid-to-Grid (G2G) hydrological model.
 The maps are coloured according to the return period of accumulated rainfall required to overcome the estimated current subsurface water storage deficit over the next one to six months (areas with no storage deficit will always be white).
 These maps do not provide a drought forecast; instead they indicate whether particularly heavy rainfall would be required to return to normal conditions for the time of year.
+SUMMARY:

-SUMMARY: Subsurface water storage deficits exist in Scotland and parts of northern England.
-However, these do not require unusual (>5 year return period) amounts of rainfall to replenish.
-Rainfall amount (Probability) Low (Likely) >20% High (Less likely) < 2%
+Subsurface water storage deficits exist in Scotland and parts of northern England.

+However, only northern and eastern Scotland requires unusual (>5 year return period) amounts of rainfall to replenish.

+Rainfall amount (Probability)

+Low (Likely) >20%

+High (Less likely) < 2%

 Extreme (Unlikely) < 0.5%

 <20%

 <10%

 < 4%

 < 1%

+<5

+5-10